-- All students are entitled to experience success and be challenged to work to the best of their abilities - Students with SEND are fully included in the school community - Students with SEND should be taught with their peers for as much time as possible - Special needs provision is more effective if students and parents are involved - Each student has the entitlement to have his/her particular needs recognised and addressed and any special provision made should relate to the individual needs of the student - Students who experience social, emotional, and/or mental health difficulties have special educational needs and/or disabilities.
-These students will experience the same graduated approach as students with other types of difficulty or disability - The best approach to meeting students' special education needs is a problem solving approach developed collaboratively by colleagues - Resources are targeted to provide maximum benefit to students
+- All students are entitled to experience success and be challenged to work to the best of their abilities - Students with SEND are fully included in the school community - Students with SEND will be taught with their peers for as much time as possible - Each student has an entitlement to have his/her particular needs recognised and addressed and any adaptations made should relate to the individual needs of the student - Social, emotional, and/or mental health difficulties are regarded as special educational needs and/or disabilities.
+Students who have social, emotional and mental health difficulties experience the same graduated approach as students with other types of difficulty or disability - We recognise the importance of working in partnership with parents and value the contribution parents make to the education of their child. - All teachers are required to develop strategies which allow them to respond to a wide range of student needs.
+Provision for SEND is the responsibility of the whole school and every staff member should embrace and accept this responsibility.

-Aims
+• Aims

-- To ensure that students with special educational needs are identified. - To work closely with parents and primary schools' SENCos to ensure appropriate transfer of information relating to students' abilities and needs - To ensure the fair and appropriate use of available resources in order to secure the best possible outcomes for students - To work closely with parents and support agencies to ensure clear communications and sharing of expertise in the best interests of the student - To ensure that students with special educational needs are fully integrated into the school community - To provide differentiated work both within and beyond the remit of National Curriculum requirements - To provide individualised programmes where appropriate, and ensure that all students identified as having special educational needs regularly have their progress assessed, monitored, recorded and reviewed
+- To ensure that students with special educational needs are identified. - To work closely with parents and primary SENDCos to ensure appropriate transfer of information relating to students' abilities and needs - To ensure the fair and appropriate use of available resources in order to secure the best possible outcomes for students - To work closely with parents and support agencies to ensure clear communications and sharing of expertise in the best interests of the student - To ensure that students with special educational needs are fully integrated into the school community - To provide differentiated work both within and beyond the remit of National Curriculum requirements - To provide individualised programmes where appropriate, and ensure that all students identified as having special educational needs regularly have their progress assessed, monitored, recorded and reviewed